alvinrach/recommendation-buy-likelihood/README.md

 Time-based cross-validation will be implemented to prevent data leakage, where models are trained on historical periods and tested on future time windows.
 Stratified sampling will maintain class distribution across validation folds, ensuring representative evaluation despite class imbalance.
 Walk-forward validation will simulate real-world deployment scenarios, with model performance monitored across multiple time periods to assess stability and generalization capability.

 ## Business Impact
+### Recommendation System Impact
+**Revenue Growth** of 15-25% is expected through improved product discovery and personalized user experiences. **Average Order Value (AOV)** will increase by 10-20% as users discover complementary products within their skincare routines. **Customer Retention** will improve by 20-30% through more relevant product suggestions that better address individual skin concerns and preferences.

+### Purchase Prediction Impact
+**Marketing Efficiency** will improve by 30-40% through targeted campaigns focused on high-intent users, reducing wasted advertising spend on low-probability prospects. **Customer Acquisition Cost (CAC)** will decrease by 20-25% as marketing resources are allocated more effectively. **Conversion Rates** will increase by 15-30% when promotional campaigns target users with highest purchase likelihood scores.

+### Combined Operational Benefits
+**Inventory Management** will be optimized through better demand forecasting based on user intent predictions and recommendation patterns. **Customer Support** workload will decrease by 15-20% as more accurate recommendations reduce product returns and compatibility issues. **Competitive Advantage** will be established through personalized experiences that increase customer loyalty and platform stickiness in the crowded skincare e-commerce market.

+### Long-term Strategic Value
+**Data-Driven Culture** will be fostered throughout the organization as success metrics demonstrate the value of machine learning initiatives. **Platform Scalability** will be enhanced as recommendation and prediction systems can be extended to new product categories and user segments with minimal additional investment.

 ## Deploy
 ### Prototyping